osamudiamenojo/AppwriteApplication/README.md

 This App has just two models having a one-to-many relationship and make use of the appwrite database:
 - **Users** :Table for saving users.
 One user can have 0 or many tasks
-- **Studygroups**- Table for saving tasks of users.
+- **Studygroups**- Table for saving groups of students.

 ## Hosting
-This app is hosted on render and can be accessed from this link [here](https://activity-log.onrender.com/)
+This app is hosted on render and can be accessed from this link [here](https://studygang.onrender.com)